-If you reschedule later, Athabasca University will charge you a multiple examination fee.
-This fee is levied each time an exam is returned unwritten and is requested again.
-If you were scheduled to write your examination at Athabasca University Athabasca, Edmonton, or Calgary office, you will be charged a non-refundable rebooking fee, provided the exam is written within 10 days.
+If you reschedule later, Athabasca

+University will charge you a nonrefundable multiple examination fee.
+This

+fee is levied each time an exam is returned

+unwritten and is requested again.
+If you

+were scheduled to write your examination

+at a Athabasca University Athabasca,

+Edmonton, or Calgary office, you will be

+Search Undergraduate Calendar charged a non-refundable rebooking fee, provided the exam is written within 10 days.

 Ensure that your invigilator is able to reschedule to the new write date.
-Your invigilator may assess a cancellation or rebooking fee; however, she or he is under no obligation to reschedule a new write date.
+Your invigilator may assess a cancellation or rebooking fee; however, they are under no obligation to reschedule a new write date.
 Also ensure that the correct fee accompanies the Examination Request Form.